-- Age-related testosterone deficiency ("male menopause").
+- Low levels of testosterone due to aging.
 Taking acetyl-L-carnitine by mouth along with propionyl-L-carnitine seems to help symptoms related to declining male hormone levels.
 This combination taken for 6 months seems to improve sexual dysfunction, depression, and fatigue in much the same way the male hormone testosterone does.

 - Alcohol withdrawal.
 When given intravenously (by IV) for 10 days then taken by mouth for 80 days, acetyl-L-carnitine helps reduce withdrawal symptoms and increase the amount of time before another alcoholic drink is consumed.
 However, most of the symptom improvement occurs during the first week.
 Therefore, it's not clear if taking acetyl-L-carnitine by mouth offers further benefit following IV treatment.